Orlando Manuel Cepeda Pennes

 Cepeda was inducted into the Hall of Fame in 1999, when the Veterans Committee elected him, becoming the second native Puerto Rican to join the Baseball Hall of Fame (after Roberto Clemente).
 During his induction, he said: "I'm proud to be a Puerto Rican and I will be a role model to the people of my country".
-Orlando Cepeda became the seventh Hispanic and the only living Puerto Rican in the National Baseball Hall of Fame.
-(Luis Aparicio, Rod Carew, fellow Puerto Rican Clemente, Martin Dihigo and Juan Marichal were the other Hispanic players in the Hall at the time).
-He and Albert Pujols are the only two players in National League history to win both the Rookie of the Year Award and the Most Valuable Player Awards unanimously.
+Orlando became the seventh Hispanic and only living Puerto Rican in the National Baseball Hall of Fame (Luis Aparicio, Rod Carew, fellow Puerto Rican Clemente, Martin Dihigo and Juan Marichal were the other Hispanic players in the Hall at the time).
+He and Albert Pujols are the only two players in NL history to win both the Rookie of the Year Award and the Most Valuable Player Awards unanimously.
 His number 30 was retired by the Giants in 1999 and a statue in his likeness was erected outside AT&T Park.

 Cepeda is the uncle of professional boxer Ricardo Cepeda.